Why Club Head Speed Drops With Age, And What You Can Do About It.

 Why Does Club Head Speed Drop Off With Age?

 - Decrease in Muscle Activity / Neural Drive: To carry out a movement, our Central Nervous System (CNS) must activate motor units (MU’s).
-Motor units are comprised of a motor neuron (nerve), and the muscle fibres that it innervates.
+Motor units are comprised of a motor neuron (nerve), and the muscle fibers that it innervates.
 In an effort to avoid complexity, the more MU’s that are recruited, and the faster that these signals to recruit MU’s are sent from the CNS, the stronger and faster our movements can be.
 This is of course extremely important for generating high club head speed.
 It has been well established that as one ages there is a loss in working MU’s which means generating high levels of force and speed becomes more difficult.

-- Shift In Muscle Fibre Type: Going quickly back to MU’s, it should be noted that all muscle fibers in an MU are the same type.
+- Shift In Muscle Fibre Type: Going quickly back to MU’s, it should be noted that all muscle fibers in a MU are the same type.
 You have probably heard of “fast twitch” and “slow twitch” muscle fibers, and these differences in muscle fiber type are very real and very important.
 Fast twitch muscle fibers are capable of much faster, and stronger contractions, and are therefore vital for explosive movements like the golf swing.
-It is well established that as one ages, there is a decrease in the size and amount of these fast twitch muscle fibers.
+It is well established that as one ages, there is a disproportionate decrease in the size and amount of these fast twitch muscle fibers compared to slow twitch fibers.
 There is also some debate that fast twitch fibres start to “convert” to slow twitch fibers, and become innervated by a slow twitch neuron.
 Slow twitch muscle fibers are great for endurance activities, but not an explosive action like the golf swing.
 Interestingly, slow twitch fibers don’t degrade anywhere near as much with age, compared to the fast twitch counterparts.

 - Sarcopenia: This is the term given to the loss of muscle size and strength due to aging.
 Muscle power, which is a combination of force and velocity does not receive the same attention but it certainly warrants it.
 Due to the selective atrophy and loss of fast twitch fibers, and other more complex nervous system factors, muscle power is lost at approximately twice the rate of muscle strength (Skelton et al 1994).
 This is a very important point to note if maintaining high club head speed is a goal.
 With similar levels of muscle mass, and maximum strength, elderly populations tend to have much lower power levels.
 So even though an older person may feel or look “in shape”, without training it’s likely their power and speed has degraded.
+This can be safely trained at any age however!

 What Can Be Done About It – Training